Jimmy Smith (wide receiver): Personal life

 Smith and his wife Sandra currently reside in his hometown of Jackson, Mississippi, with their five children, Jimmy III ("Trey"), Jaden, Dalys, Dyson and Jayse.
 In September 2014, Trey accepted a football scholarship to the University of Louisville.
-Trey later transferred to the Wyoming Cowboys where he is a key contributor.
+Trey later transferred to the Wyoming Cowboys where he was a key contributor.
+Trey was given a try-out by his father's former team, the Jacksonville Jaguars, but was not offered a contract.

 His father, Jimmy Smith Sr., played linebacker for the Cincinnati Bengals in 1968.

 His popularity led some sushi restaurants in Jacksonville, Florida, to honor him with a specialty sushi roll known as "The Jimmy Smith Roll".
 The roll consists of "smoked salmon, cream cheese, scallions and crabstick deep fried with spicy mayo sauce".
 Rolls bearing Jimmy Smith's name can still be found at many sushi restaurants in Jacksonville and the surrounding areas.

 Legal issues

 In April 2009, Smith was arrested for multiple drug charges.
 Since then, he has been through rehab and made an effort to make a difference in other people's lives through the Jimmy Smith Foundation.

 In 2013, Smith was sentenced to serve six years in the Mississippi Department of Corrections after being convicted of drug and weapons charges; two years for "possession of a firearm by a convicted felon" and four years for possession of cocaine.
 Although his tentative release date was November 8, 2018, he was released on July 2, 2013, on the condition of house arrest.